-We began by interviewing a wide variety of people about their daily habits, then pulled out any surprises, harmonies, and tensions to reveal the problem space.
+We began by interviewing a wide variety of people about their daily habits, starting by simply asking each person about their routines and pursuing anything that piqued our interest.

 "Part of my self worth is based on productivity; I don't know if that's an internal or external force.”